aosasona/gitro/README.md

 To use the built-in Tailwindcss compiler command, create a "main.css" file in /src/assets/ directory and ensure you have the CSS you will be compiling from in the /src/ folder.

 SUMMARY : Input file: /src/style.css | Output file: /src/assets/main.css
+You can change this by editing the gitro-tailwind.js file in the package

 ******* COMMAND SHEET *******